Rigid divisors on surfaces: Negative definite divisors and rational singularities

 \begin{definition} Let $\pi\colon X \to Y$ be a resolution of the normal surface singularity $P\in Y$.
 So the exceptional locus $\pi^{-1}(P) = \cup_i C_i$ is a union of projective curves.
 The \emph{numerical (fundamental) cycle} is the minimal divisor $\Znum = \sum z_i C_i$ such that $z_i > 0$ and $\Znum.C_i \leq 0$ for all $i$. \end{definition}

-\begin{remark} The condition defining numerical cycles makes sense for arbitrary divisors $D$, viz.\ $C.D \leq 0$ for all curves $C \leqd D$.
+\begin{remark} The condition defining numerical cycles makes sense for arbitrary divisors: $D$ is called \emph{anti-nef} if $C.D \leq 0$ for all curves $C \leqd D$.
 This property is obviously numerical in the sense of \autoref{def:divisor-properties}.
 One can check that the property is birational, because $D$ allows contraction of a $(-1)$-curve $E\led D$ if and only if $E.D=0$.

 Now consider the stronger variant $C.D < 0$ for all curves $C\leqd D$.
 It is also numerical but certainly not birational: a reduced $(-1)$-curve satisfies the condition, but the blow-up \intext{\tikzchain{1,2}} does not.
 We remark that this property forces $D$ to be negative definite: let $M$ the intersection matrix of $D\red$; then the intersection matrix of $D$ is $TMT$ where $T$ is the diagonal matrix of curve coefficients of $D$.
 By $C.D < 0$, all column sums of $TMT$ are negative, \ie $-TMT$ is a symmetric, strictly diagonally dominant matrix with positive diagonal entries, hence positive definite \cite[Cor.~1.22]{Varga}. \end{remark}